-Data warehousing is a data warehouse that can hold a large amount of data.
-This massive volume of data is then used for analytics and reporting to study it more thoroughly or, to put it another way, to make sense of it.
+Data warehousing is the process of collecting and storing a large amount of data from heterogeneous sources.
+Organizations and companies later use this massive volume of data for analytics and reporting to study it more thoroughly or, to put it another way, to make sense of it.
 This aids in the integration of several data sources to alleviate stress on the production system.

 People are also reading: